 It helps to look at the bright side of food allergies.

 Next decide what specialty foods you will buy.

 Decide if your whole family will change their diet.

 Then learn how to cook allergy-free.

 Eventually narrow down your shopping systems and your budget.

 Start practicing food allergy life.

 Be encouraged that this may just be a season.

 I truly believe God chooses the most diligent and capable people to be food allergy parents.
 So I know you’ve got this.
-We are here to let you know that you are not alone in this journey, and we look forward to having you here.
+And we can help.
+We’re in this together, friend.